 Flights cancelled as Italian volcanos erupt

-Nearby towns have also been covered in black volcanic ash – the second eruption in two weeks.
+Nearby towns were covered in black volcanic ash in the second volcanic eruption in two weeks.

-Some inbound flights are being diverted to alternative airports in Sicily such as Palermo and Comiso.
+Some inbound flights were diverted to alternative airports in Sicily such as Palermo and Comiso.

-The disruption is affecting both arrivals and departures from the island’s busiest airport on Italy’s Ferragosto public holiday.
+The disruption affected both arrivals and departures from the island’s busiest airport on Italy’s Ferragosto public holiday on Thursday.

 Trade-only tour operator Typically Holidays was among those to come to the rescue of affected clients.